Notes on setting up and using Alchitry FPGA boards

 If you follow the tutorial links, you’ll find a lot of them are outdated.
 The easiest way to get started is to launch Alchitry Labs, do “File->Open Project…”, then navigate to “(installation dir)/library/base/alchitry-au/Verilog/Base Project/” and open “Base Project.alp”.
 You can then do “File->clone project…” to make a local copy and start from there.
 You can also start with this example project, which implements a variable speed counter that will display on the Io board in HEX or DEC.
 It demonstrates a lot of the functionality of the Io board.
 Details in comments of main file.

 The program expects the top file to be called “au_top.v”.
 Any other files you add are automatically linked.
 Under “Constraints”, you’ll find the “au.xdc” file that’s passed directly to Vivido, with some general constraints.
 There is also the file “alchitry.acf”, which is their own constraint file that lets you assign pins based on their names on the Alchitry board.
 Unfortunately, the only documentation for these names is the board schematic, but you can find the definitions for the Alchitry Io board in “(installation dir)/library/components/io.acf”.
 Note that if pins are defined and not used, it will generate an error, so you’ll need comment out any unused pin names.
+Note! it’s very important to copy the contents of alchitry.acf and io.acf into a new .acf file if you edit them, then remove the originals.
+This is because they link to files in the library that will be overwritten if you upgrade the IDE.
 Starting with version 1.0.6 of the code, the io.acf file mysteriously changed the numbering of the dip and led pins from a 1D array to a 2D array, which can break some examples.
 The easiest thing to do is to just change it back to 1D.

 Once you’ve written your code, click the little “hammer” icon to compile it, and then the hollow “program” arrow to download it to the board.
 The solid arrow will write the new file to the onboard flash memory, so it will be loaded at power-up.
-For the record, I’ve found the Alchitry loader to be a lot more robust than the Xilinx Hardware Manager, although there are some reports of problems with Linux running in a Mac VM.
+For the record, I’ve found the Alchitry loader to be a lot more robust than the Xilinx Hardware Manager.
+I’ve used it with no problem using a Windows 10 VM on a Mac under both Parallels and VirtualBox, although there are some reports of problems with Linux running in a Mac VM.

 The Artix-7 chip has DUAL 12-bit ADCs, referred to as “XADC”.
 These are internally multiplexed to independently access one dedicated differential analog input, as well as 16 auxiliary differential inputs that can also be used for digital I/O. In addition, it can internally monitor temperature, supply, and reference voltages, and optionally assert alarm signals if they go out of range.
 Full documentation on the XADC can be found in this User Guide.
 The XADC is very versatile, with lots of configuration options, and is therefore a bit daunting to use.
 In general, all access to the XADC is through a set of registers described in Chapter 3 of the User Guide.
 These are all accessed via the “Dynamic Reconfiguration Port” (DRP).
 The XADC can be configured to scan over any set of the analog inputs, and the results are written to registers 0x00-0x19.